SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 3.15.0-b.3 =
+= 4.0.0-rc.1 =

 (2020/08/11) Added an 'audience' property to Schema Product markup for the Target Gender value.
+Added support for Schema 1:1, 4:3, and 16:9 images for Google.

 = 3.14.0 =